DOOMgayyyy/CasinOchko/API.md

 102 - Method not found
 242 - Params not set fully
 705 - User is not found
+800 - User is already playing in another room
 801 - Failed to generate unique room code
+802 - Private room not found or invalid code
+803 - Room is full (maximum 6 players)
 9000 - unknown error

 4. Подробно